New publications

 - After use, carefully remove the mustard pack from the skin and discard it.

-Use Mustard plaster during pregnancy
+Use mustard during pregnancy

 During pregnancy, you should be careful when using any means, including mustard plasters.
 Here are the main points to consider:

-- Effect on blood circulation: Mustard plasters increase local blood circulation, which in some cases may not be recommended during pregnancy, especially if there are problems with the veins or a predisposition to varicose veins.
+- Effect on blood circulation: Mustard plasters increase local blood circulation, which in some cases may not be recommended during pregnancy, especially if there are problems with veins or a predisposition to varicose veins.

 Recommendations: